elephantscale/es-training-new/deep-learning/generic/DL-RNNs.md

 <!-- {"left" : 0, "top" : 1.38, "height" : 1.65, "width" : 10.25} -->

- * Who does the first ”she” refer to?
+ * Who does the first "she" refer to?

- * Who does the “my” refer to?
+ * Who does the "my" refer to?

  * We need  **state** to be able to figure this out!